-In short: The open nature of Modbus and its long track records of success means that it is used by an innumerable number of devices and organizations in all types of industries.
+In short: The open nature of the Modbus protocol and its long track records of success means that it is used by an innumerable number of devices and organizations in all types of industries.

-How Does Modbus Fit Into the Internet of Things?
+How Does The Modbus Protocol Fit Into the Internet of Things?

-If Modbus is from the 1970’s, why would anyone use it for the Internet of Things?
+If the Modbus protocol is from the 1970’s, why would anyone use it for the Internet of Things?

 Well, to put it simply, it has a giant base of devices it is installed on.
 A huge amount of machines and systems have used it and still use it.